2015–16 Air Force Falcons men's basketball team

 The 2015–16 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2015–16 NCAA Division I men's basketball season.
-The Falcons, led by fourth head coach Dave Pilipovich, played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado and were a member of the Mountain West Conference.
-They finished the season 14–18, 5–13 in Mountain West play to finish in tenth place.
+The Falcons, led by fourth-year head coach Dave Pilipovich, played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 14–18 with a 5–13 record in Mountain West play, finishing with the tenth-best conference record.
 They lost in the first round of the Mountain West tournament to UNLV.

 Previous season

 The Falcons the season 14–17, 6–12 in Mountain West play to finish in ninth place.
 They defeated New Mexico to advance to the quarterfinals of the Mountain West tournament where they lost to Boise State.